kenba/opencl3/README.md

 aim of making the library more consistent and easier to use.

 [SvmVec](src/svm.rs) was changed recently to provide support for `serde` deserialization.
-It also changed in version 5.0.0 to provide better support for coarse grain buffer Shared Virtual Memory now that Nvidia is supporting it, see [Nvidia OpenCL](https://developer.nvidia.com/opencl).
+It also changed in version 0.5.0 to provide better support for coarse grain buffer Shared Virtual Memory now that Nvidia is supporting it, see [Nvidia OpenCL](https://developer.nvidia.com/opencl).

-In version 6.0.0 the Info enums were removed from the underlying [cl3](https://crates.io/crates/cl3) crate and this crate so that data can be read from OpenCL devices in the future using new values that are currently undefined.
+In version 0.6.0 the Info enums were removed from the underlying [cl3](https://crates.io/crates/cl3) crate and this crate so that data can be read from OpenCL devices in the future using new values that are currently undefined.

+In version 0.8.0 deprecation warnings are given for OpenCL API functions that are deprecated by an enabled OpenCL version e.g., `clCreateCommandQueue` is deprecated whenever "CL_VERSION_2_0" is enabled.

 For information on other changes, see [Releases](RELEASES.md).